Coloring triangle-free rectangle overlap graphs with $O(\log\log n)$ colors: Abstract

 \section{Abstract}

-Recently, Pawlik et al.\ have shown that triangle-free intersection graphs of line segments in the plane can have arbitrarily large chromatic number.
-Specifically, they construct triangle-free segment intersection graphs with chromatic number $\Theta(\log\log n)$.
-Essentially the same construction produces $\Theta(\log\log n)$-chromatic triangle-free intersection graphs of a variety of other geometric shapes---those belonging to any class of compact arc-connected subsets of $\mathbb{R}^2$ closed under horizontal scaling, vertical scaling, and translation, except for axis-aligned rectangles.

-We show that this construction is asymptotically optimal for intersection graphs of boundaries of axis-aligned rectangles.
-This class of graphs can be alternatively defined as the class of overlap graphs of axis-aligned rectangles, that is, graphs in which two rectangles are connected by an edge if they intersect but are not nested.
-We prove that triangle-free rectangle overlap graphs have chromatic number $O(\log\log n)$, improving on the previous bound of $O(\log n)$.
+Recently, it was proved that triangle-free intersection graphs of $n$ line segments in the plane can have chromatic number as large as $\Theta(\log\log n)$.
+Essentially the same construction produces $\Theta(\log\log n)$-chromatic triangle-free intersection graphs of a variety of other geometric shapes---those belonging to any class of compact arc-connected sets in $\mathbb{R}^2$ closed under horizontal scaling, vertical scaling, and translation, except for axis-parallel rectangles.
+We show that this construction is asymptotically optimal for intersection graphs of boundaries of axis-parallel rectangles, which can be alternatively described as overlap graphs of axis-parallel rectangles.
+That is, we prove that triangle-free rectangle overlap graphs have chromatic number $O(\log\log n)$, improving on the previous bound of $O(\log n)$.
 To this end, we exploit a relationship between off-line coloring of rectangle overlap graphs and on-line coloring of interval overlap graphs.
-Our coloring method decomposes the graph into a bounded number of subgraphs with a tree-like structure that ``encodes'' strategies of the adversary in the on-line coloring problem, and colors these subgraphs with $O(\log\log n)$ colors using a combination of techniques from on-line algorithms (first-fit) and data structure design (heavy-light decomposition).
+Our coloring method decomposes the graph into a bounded number of subgraphs with a tree-like structure that ``encodes'' strategies of the adversary in the on-line coloring problem.
+Then, these subgraphs are colored with $O(\log\log n)$ colors using a combination of techniques from on-line algorithms (first-fit) and data structure design (heavy-light decomposition).